nadireag/Air-Quality/README.md

 # UNC Data Bootcamp - Project 1

-## Trends in Educational Attainment Across Selected Characteristics
+## Air Quality Index Status and Trends for Selected Cities

-The goal of this project is to determine whether there are trends between educational attainment and occupation across America.
-The questions we aim to answer through this project include whether certain occupations are more likely to complete higher forms of education.
-Additionally, we would like to answer if males or females are more likely to complete higher forms of education.
-Lastly, this project will also explore the relationship between employment rate and educational attainment.
-All of the data needed for this project will be provided by the US Census Survey of “Educational Attainment in the United States: 2018”.
+The goal of this project is to determine the status and trends for air quality index for selected cities.
+The questions we aim to answer through this project is, if weather has a significant impact on air quality.
+Is there a relationship between high temperatures and air quality index.
+Additionally, we also explore the relationship between air pressure and air quality.

 ### Team Members: